2012 BMW Z4

-The sDrive35i engine is a different animal altogether.
-It uses two very small turbochargers to boost maximum horsepower to 300 hp at just 5800 rpm.
-Even more noticeably, the turbos increase torque to 300 foot-pounds, on tap from just 1400 rpm through 5000.
-The extra muscle gets the sDrive35i (210 pounds heavier) to 60 mph a half-second quicker than the sDrive30i.
-That's plenty of power for street and track alike.
-It will wind to 7000 rpm but there's really no point with that abundance of torque, and while it's a superb engine it doesn't offer the delightful rev-happy feel the sDrive30i does.
+The more powerful sDrive35i gets to 60 mph a tad quicker than the sDrive28i, with plenty of power for street and track alike.
+It will wind to 7000 rpm but there's really no point with that abundance of torque, and while it's a superb engine it doesn't offer the delightful rev-happy feel the sDrive28i does.
 EPA numbers for the sDrive35i are 18/25 mpg with the manual transmission and 17/24 mpg with the DCT.
-With decent aerodynamic drag numbers, a relatively small frontal area and an efficient driveline, we managed almost 24 mpg in a manual-transmission model over some amusing roads and 38 mpg at 72 mph on an 80-mile leg from 4,000 feet elevation down to 700.
+We managed almost 24 mpg in a manual-transmission model over some amusing roads and 38 mpg at 72 mph on an 80-mile leg from 4,000 feet elevation down to 700.

 The sDrive35is model has a more powerful version of the twin-turbo engine.
-Turbo boost increases from the sDrive35i's 8.7 psi to 11.6 psi in the sDrive35is, plus an overboost mode allows for 14.6 pounds of boost for up to seven seconds.
+Turbo boost increases from the sDrive35i's 8.7 psi to 11.6 psi in the sDrive35is.
 Those changes increase horsepower to 335 and up torque to 332 pound-feet.
-The overboost feature adds another 37 pound-feet of torque for a total of 369.
+An overboost mode allows for 14.6 pounds of boost for up to seven seconds.
+The overboost feature adds another 37 pound-feet of torque for a total of 369 lb.-ft.
 Aggressive exhaust tuning gives the sDrive35is a great burble.
 The extra boost cuts 0.3 off the 0-60 mph time, which is an impressive 4.7 seconds.
 It comes only with the DCT.
 Fuel economy is the same as in the sDrive35i at 17/24 mpg.

 BMW's 7-speed DCT dual-clutch automated manual transmission comes standard in the sDrive35is and is optional for the sDrive35i.
 Also used in the M3, this transmission has clutches, but there is no clutch pedal.
 Put it in Drive and step on the gas.
 Around town you will feel like it has a momentary delay between when you press the accelerator from a stop and when the car starts moving.